HPCurtis/measurement_error_cor/README.md

 ![rho](vis/rho_ppc.png)
 Fig 2: Posterior and trace plots for crtical model parameters

-The plots for the sigma and mu parameter show the model under assumtions presenterd in the equations above.
-Fitting this exact mdoel results in some divegences.
-An exercise for reader is to observe that increasing LKJ prior value $\geq$ 2 removes these divergences suggesting that with this data and compelxity of such a model some greater constraining of the parameters is needed for proper model fitting.
+The plots for the sigma and mu parameters show the model under assumptions presented in the equations above.
+Fitting this exact model results in some divergences.
+An exercise for the reader is to observe that increasing the LKJ prior value to $\geq 2$ removes these divergences, suggesting that with this data and the complexity of such a model, some greater constraining of the parameters is needed for proper model fitting.

 ## Plot reproduction
 ![estimates](vis/estimates.png)